weijingwang/tasty-red-bean-simulator/README.md

 # tasty-red-bean-simulator
 made for pyweek 34 (red planet). made in 4 days because I started late.
-Drew all the art and composed music.
+Includes original art and music compositons.
 The sound effects, fonts and photos used are in the credits text file.

 ## Description
 you are on a red planet like mars and you will serve creatures a red dish... or a red bean dish.